St. Francis College: Academics

-St. Francis College confers associate's degrees, bachelor's degrees, and master's degrees.
+St. Francis College confers associate degrees, bachelor's degrees, and master's degrees.
 In addition to these degrees, the college grants certifications for teaching and nursing.
 Affiliation agreements with the SUNY Downstate Medical Center, New York University College of Dentistry, and New York College of Podiatric Medicine enable students to pursue degrees toward becoming physician assistants, radiologists, and physical or occupational therapists and to acquire advanced standing in professional programs in dentistry and podiatry before the completion of the baccalaureate degree.
 For students who excel academically and participate in extracurricular activities that embody the "Franciscan spirit," St. Francis College established the Duns Scotus Honor Society.
-It was founded in 1935 by Reverend Dr. James A. Sullivan and is named for John Duns Scotus, a Franciscan scholar.
+It was founded in 1935 by Rev. James A. Sullivan and is named for John Duns Scotus, a Franciscan scholar.

-Graduate Programs
+Graduate programs

 St. Francis has five graduate programs: a five-year combined bachelor's and master's degree in accounting and in psychology; a two-year accounting master's program; a master's program in psychology; a master's program in management; and a 2.5-year low residency in creative writing (MFA).
 In 2007, the college added the combined B.S./M.S. degree in accounting.
 The first students graduated from the program in 2008, on the college's 150th anniversary.
 In 2010, the college added the second graduate degree, a two-year master's degree in Professional Accountancy.
 In 2012, a combined B.S./M.S. degree in Psychology was added that offers two concentrations, one in Applied Psychology and another in Psychology Research.
 Also in 2012, the Graduate Certificate in Project Management was launched.
 In 2017, the Master of Fine Arts in Creative Writing program was launched.

-Institutes and Centers
+Institutes and centers

 St. Francis College hosts several institutes and centers, including the Center for Entrepreneurship, the Institute for International and Cross-Cultural Psychology, the Women's Studies Center, the Center of Excellence in Project Management, and the Center for Crime and Popular Culture.